apache/flink/docs/release-notes/flink-1.10.md

 is activated by default now for all state backends shipped with Flink.
 Note that the RocksDB state backend implements background cleanup by employing a compaction filter.
-This has the caveat that even if a Flink job does not store state with TTL, a minor performance penalty during compaction incurs.
+This has the caveat that even if a Flink job does not store state with TTL, a minor performance penalty during compaction is incurred.
 Users that experience noticeable performance degradation during RocksDB compaction can disable the TTL compaction filter by setting the config option `state.backend.rocksdb.ttl.compaction.filter.enabled` to `false`.